FAQ: Eligibility Criteria & Benefits

 When I applied, my child received Medical Assistance coverage, but I want them to be on CHIP - what can I do?

 CHIP coverage is based on, among other things, household income.
 If your household income falls below CHIP income guidelines, your child will receive health insurance through Medical Assistance.
-If your child has one or more serious health conditions that require high-cost long term care, your child may be eligible for Medical Assistance.
+In addition, if your child has one or more serious health conditions that require high-cost long term care, your child may be eligible for Medical Assistance.
 Medical Assistance provides a comprehensive benefits package to cover your child's medical needs.
-When you apply for either program, your application is sent to the appropriate program based on the information you provide..
+When you apply for either program, your application is sent to the appropriate program based on the information you provide.
 You cannot choose one program over the other.

 My Medical Assistance benefits are going to end.
 Can I apply for CHIP?